Movie Count: 66

 Uchū Shō e Yōkoso (宇宙ショーへようこそ)

 This company has only animated one feature-length anime movie.
 They are also the only company on this list that isn’t Japanese, they are South Korean.
-You may not have been aware that high-quality anime (or as it’s known in South Korea, manhwa-yeonghwa / 만화 영화) can originate from countries other than Japan, but Kim Moon-saeng certainly made a gem of a manhwa-yeonghwa movie proving that geography has nothing to do with the quality of an anime feature.
+You may not have been aware that high-quality anime (or as it’s known in South Korea, manhwa-yeonghwa / 만화 영화) can originate from countries other than Japan, but Kim Moon-saeng certainly made a gem of a manhwa-yeonghwa movie proving that geography has nothing to do with the quality of an animated feature film.

 Wonderful Days/Sky Blue (2003)